 The time it takes to settle your car accident claim in Myrtle Beach, South Carolina depends on the circumstances of your case.
 It could take anywhere from a few weeks to a year.
 An attorney can help you understand how your case’s unique factors may speed up or delay the time it takes to see a resolution.

-How Much Can I Get in a Car Accident Settlement?
+How Much is the Average Car Accident Settlement?

 How much you can get for a car accident will vary by case.
 Your recoverable damages, the evidence of your losses, and the insurance policy limits will all influence your settlement amount.